Battle of Cisterna: Aftermath

-Later intelligence revealed that the American efforts had helped "spike" the planned German counter-attack on the Allied forces at Anzio.
+Later intelligence revealed that the American efforts had hindered the planned German counterattack on the Allied forces at Anzio.

 Gen Lucas' employment of the lightly armed Rangers to spearhead the attack was heavily criticized.
 The shattered Ranger forces within Italy were subsequently disbanded, and as many as four-hundred surviving Rangers served as replacements in the US/Canadian First Special Service Force, an elite raiding force in need of qualified replacements.

 William O. Darby had commanded the American Ranger Force during the battle.
 When the 179th Infantry Regiment of the 45th Infantry Division was nearly overrun on 18 February during the major German attempt to take out the beachhead, Darby was sent to take command and hold the ground.
 Darby later was assistant division commander of the 10th Mountain Division.
 He was killed in action on 30 April 1945, and was the only U.S. officer honored with a posthumous promotion to General during World War II.

 A fictionalized account of the battle was depicted in the motion picture Anzio (1968) and at the end of the film Darby's Rangers (1958).